Lamer87/Space_Engineers_DLC_unlocker/README.md

   - This unlocker is meant to unlock DLC blocks, so you can use them without paying for DLC.
     - Now using CreamAPI, configured for Space Engineers.
 The old method no longer works.
     - Anyway, Armor Skins and Emotes cannot be unlocked.
     - It is not possible to paste DLC items contained in projects when playing on a server.
+      But you can paste the corresponding ones of the dcls you purchased,
+      just check out at the above section: "***If you already own some DLC***".

   - I will update the unlocker if needed, or right after a new DLC release.
     - A new dlc requires editing cream_api.ini to add the [new dlc code](https://steamdb.info/app/244850/dlc).